Rstraney/IDS-6145-Final-Project/README.md

 We found limited to no research on Disney's mode of transportation in terms of which option is the fastest or how extensive wait times can affect visitors experience.
 We also found limited research on whether or not the TTC creates bottlenecking during different volumes of time and whether or not that it leads to extensive wait times.
 We believe our project makes the following contributions to answering research questions that have yet to be identified or answered.
 The first contribution, we believe would benefit Disney's Magic Kingdom park visitors.
 As our research will investigate the fastest type(s) of transportation offered, if bottlenecking occurs and during what time of day does it occurs.
 Our project's contributions will help Disney's employees as well as their guests in terms of how to approach extensive wait times.
 Our project will also contribute to the overall limited research in this particular area.
 We hope that our project's contributions become the starting point for future research as well.

 Crowd diversion systems have been an area of focus for the theme park industry for a number of years.
 Disney's FASTPASS and Universal Studios' Express Pass have both been implemented to reduce lines and wait times once guests are inside the park.
 However, these solutions do very little to remedy the time it takes guests to enter the park.
-As this is the first thing guests experience during their visit to the Magic Kingom, this is a very import piece to the broader park system.
+As this is the first thing guests experience during their visit to the Magic Kingdom, this is a very import piece to the broader park system.
 Past simulation research can be generalized to our project by substituting rides with the main queuing points of the Magic Kingdom entrance.
 This project makes the following contributions towards:
 -	Identifying problems within Walt Disney's TTC.
 -	Identifying the fastest type(s) of transportation offered at the TTC.
 -	Identifying the slow type(s) of transportation offered at the TTC.